 Source: Chanterelle Mushroom Butter

 Lilia Jankowska‘s dairy-free Chanterelle Mushroom Butter is sure to be a hit as an appetizer at any event.
-The mushrooms provide a beautiful woodsy, peppery taste that is enhanced by fresh herbs and port wine, plus their beautiful golden color makes this butter a stand-out on the appetizer table.
-Serve this with whole grain crackers and crusty bread for a rustic feel.
+The mushrooms provide a beautiful woodsy, peppery taste that is enhanced by fresh herbs and port wine, plus their beautiful golden color makes this butter stand out on the appetizer table.
+Serve this with whole-grain crackers and crusty bread for a rustic feel.